-The chairman of the new national football centre in Burton believes its completion has sent a message to the rest of the world about England's desire to improve
+David Sheepshanks, the chairman of England’s new St George’s Park national football centre in Burton, claims the site's completion has sent a message of intent to the rest of the world.

 The project has taken more than ten years to be completed as a result of various disputes, but the FA now has a national centre which they hope can rival European equivalents such as Clairefontaine in France.

 England’s Under-17 team will begin training at the base from the start of August, and the 330-acre site will then begin to take on more age-groups as well as playing host to the full national team’s training sessions.